 While most of us think of self-care as purely physical such as manicures and massages, which I think are totally great ways to practice self-care.
 I believe that self-care actually starts from the mental and spiritual realms of our everyday lives.

 Self-care is daily acts of service that ground you, keep you centered, and make you feel like your best self every day.

 For many of us, uncovering what our best self looks like is a process of its own and typically that’s where it starts.
 Self-care is the process of self-discovery and the daily actions of fostering that discovery.

 Self-Care Will Look Different for Everyone

-Self-care will look differently for everyone because we are all so different, our needs & desires are different.
+Self-care will look different for everyone because we are all so different, our needs & desires are different.
 The key is looking inward, and taking inventory of what it is your body and mind deserves.
 What relaxes and rejuvenates you might not have the same effect on your best friend or sister.
 That’s okay!
-It’s called “self-care” for a reason — it’s for your self!
+It’s called “self-care” for a reason — it’s for yourself!

 It’s great to see people prioritizing self-care — check out how others are practicing #selfcare on Instagram!